- Is It Safe To Drink Alcohol While Breastfeeding?

 Generally, less than 2% of the alcohol volume consumed by a mother reaches her breast milk (9).
 But as long as there are traces of alcohol in the blood, the breast milk can carry the traces of alcohol.
 A constant or chronic alcohol weight of 300mg per 100ml of maternal blood can cause several long-term side effects in the baby.

-Can I Feed My Baby Before Drinking?
+Can You Feed Your Baby Before Drinking?

 Yes, you should ideally feed the baby before consuming alcohol.
 If your baby is not hungry, then express some milk to feed it to him later.
 Alternatively, you may use formula milk for one feeding.